Teaching Marriage Skills

 In the 60% of my time (three days a week) that I devote to clinical work, primarily with couples, my skills-oriented treatment strategy rests on the assumption that if people knew better, they would do better.
 Backward-looking family-of-origin work strengthens people’s understanding of where they learned their mistaken interaction patterns.
 For improvement in these patterns, however, most clients need explicit skillbuilding.
 The three-part combo of teaching skills, exploring the family-of-origin sources of mistaken habits, and guiding couples to resolution of issues that have divided them has enabled my clinical practice to flourish free of managed care.

-Psychologists especially need therapist training options because of the dearth of marital and family skills-training offered in most psychology graduate schools.
-It has concerned me that by ceding the vitally important and lucrative arenas of marriage therapy and marriage education to bachelor and masters level counselors, psychology as a field has been giving away two of the fastest growing, and most gratifying, arenas of practice.
+Psychologists especially need further training in these areas, given the shortage of marital skills-training offered in most psychology graduate schools.
+It has concerned me that by ceding the vitally important and lucrative arenas of marriage therapy and marriage education to bachelor and masters level counselors, psychology as a field has been giving away two of the fastest growing, and most gratifying, arenas of practice—and an area of skills development essential for therapists to be able to guide with virtually all of their clients, single and married.

-My own interest in these areas began with the realization that psychotherapy is the art of helping people to resolve their conflicts, so psychotherapists need to be experts in conflict resolution.
+My own interest in collaborative communication skills training began with the realization that psychotherapy is the art of helping people to resolve their conflicts.
+All therapists therefore need to be experts in conflict resolution.
 When the psychology literature did not offer this expertise, I turned to the literature on business negotiation.
-I began then writing articles and books to bring conflict resolution understandings first to the world of psychotherapy and then directly to couples.
+I began then writing articles and books to bring conflict resolution understandings to the world of psychotherapy, and then directly to couples.

 Pros and Cons of Marriage Skills-Training Work